DynaMark: A Reinforcement Learning Framework for Dynamic Watermarking in Industrial Machine Tool Controllers: Introduction

 \subsubsection{Attacks on MTCs}

-Cyberattacks on MTCs have the potential to extend their impact beyond mere data breaches, leading to substantial physical damage.
-Among the possible attacks on MTC, \emph{deception attacks} are dangerous because they exploit the trust between the cyber and physical components~\cite{9177270,Porter9187955}.
-In a deception attack, an adversary changes system data to cause harmful actions by the system or its users.
-Three major types of deception attacks on MTCs~\cite{Porter9187955} that are commonly discussed in the literature are as follows: \begin{itemize}[leftmargin=10pt] \item \emph{Flip attacks:} Flip attacks jeopardize the integrity and reliability of data and control signals in industrial control systems and MTCs.
-These attacks flip the sign of data streams or control signals.
-In MTCs, the actuator's control action sign is reversed, causing significant errors and instability due to accumulating opposing signals over time~\cite{9247392}. \item \emph{Injection attacks:} An injection attack compromises data integrity in integrated systems by injecting deceptive data into data streams.
-This false data can mislead the control mechanism, causing harmful actions.
-It exploits the trust between sensors, controllers, and actuators, creating discrepancies between the perceived and actual states~\cite{TUPTUK201893,9247392,Du9541308}. \item \emph{Replay Attacks:} In a Replay Attack, adversaries capture and retransmits valid signals to trick the system into wrong actions without needing system knowledge.
-Attackers record real data during normal operation and replay it later, causing the system to act on outdated or incorrect information, with unintended effects.
-These attacks are intuitive but hard to detect with conventional mechanisms focused on integrity and authenticity~\cite{9177270}.
-MTCs are highly vulnerable to replay attacks due to their minimal security protocols, closed architectures, and interaction with physical processes. \end{itemize}
+Cyberattacks on MTCs can cause not only data breaches but also significant physical damage.
+Among these, \emph{deception attacks} are especially dangerous because they exploit the trust between cyber and physical components~\cite{9177270,Porter9187955}.
+In a deception attack, an adversary alters system data to cause harmful actions by the system or its users.
+Three major types of deception attacks on MTCs~\cite{Porter9187955} commonly discussed in the literature are: \begin{itemize}[leftmargin=10pt] \item \emph{Flip attacks:} Flip attacks compromise data and control signal integrity in industrial control systems and MTCs by reversing their sign.
+In MTCs, this sign reversal in actuator commands leads to large errors and instability as opposing signals accumulate over time~\cite{9247392}. \item \emph{False-Data Injection (FDI) attacks:} FDI attacks undermine data integrity in Cyber-Physical Systems (CPS) by injecting deceptive data into data streams.
+This can mislead control mechanisms into harmful actions by exploiting the trust among sensors, controllers, and actuators, creating discrepancies between perceived and actual states~\cite{TUPTUK201893,9247392,Du9541308}. \item \emph{Replay attacks:} In a replay attack, adversaries capture and retransmit valid signals to trick the system without prior system knowledge.
+They record nominal operational data during normal operation and later replay it.
+This makes the detector and controller operate on a falsified but statistically consistent measurement stream.
+Meanwhile, attackers manipulate the actuator to drive the plant’s actual behavior away from correct operation.
+This masking of the measurement channel is precisely why replay attacks are difficult to detect with conventional integrity- and authenticity-based mechanisms~\cite{9177270}. \end{itemize} Replay attacks are particularly challenging because the detector and controller continue to observe a benign-looking measurement stream even while the physical plant evolves under manipulated actuation.
+By contrast, direct falsification mechanisms such as injection or flip attacks often create immediate inconsistencies in the observed measurements themselves.